Reviews You Can Rely On

 The Submarine was nearly perfect in our edge test, nabbing all of the coffee grounds head-on and leaving only a couple of tiny pieces on the parallel pass.

-Those who have a lot of edges to clean in their home, such as long hallways with hardwood floors, will likely get excellent results with this vacuum.
+Those who have a lot of nooks and crannies to clean in their home, such as long hallways with hardwood floors, will likely get excellent results with this vacuum, providing a cleaning tool that can clean the whole house.

 Of course, this model's real claim to fame is its unique wet mop head attachment.